Let’s get one thing straight.

 The INTJ is commonly attributed the Scientist or Mastermind label and this has its roots in their future-oriented, analytical perspective.

-Separately, the ISTJ is known as the Inspector.
+Separately, the ISTJ personality type is known as the Inspector.
 This alone should tell us all we need to know about the fundamental differences between these two types.

 No Depth of Romance